TWUOnline/ldrs591/_pages/unit-7-learning-activities.md

 <ul>
  	<li>Describe an example of a Transformational Servant Leader in your life.</li>
  	<li>What values and characteristics define that person?</li>
- 	<li>How would you use a mixed methods approach to studying servant leadership?</li>
+ 	<li>How would you use a mixed methods approach to study servant leadership?</li>
 </ul>
 </li>
  	<li>Note that these questions will will help you complete your Blog assignment in this unit.
 See Unit 7 Assessment for more details.</li>